 More Tips

-For more clever ideas, check out Pinterest.
-There are countless ways to optimize your pantry space including using a hanger to clip your chips to using fishbowls for kids’ snacks.
+There are countless ways to optimize your pantry space, including using a hanger to clip your chips to using fishbowls for kids’ snacks.

 I hope these steps help you get the clean and organized pantry you need and want.